GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

 Constitutive laws
 ------------------------------

-For this problem, a homogeneous and isotropic domain with one solid material is assumed, and its mechanical properties and associated fluid rheology are specified in the ``Constitutive`` section.
+For this problem, a homogeneous and isotropic domain with one solid material is assumed.
+Its mechanical properties and associated fluid rheology are specified in the ``Constitutive`` section.
-``ElasticIsotropic`` model is used to describe the mechanical behavior of ``rock``, when subjected to fluid injection.
+``ElasticIsotropic`` model is used to describe the mechanical behavior of ``rock`` when subjected to fluid injection.
 The single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the response of ``water`` upon fracture propagation.

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/pennyShapedToughnessDominated_base.xml